chunkypixel/atari-dev-studio/README.md

 ## Acknowlegments
 This extension is only available due to the great people of the AtariAge community who have created these tools to help developers build their vision.
 Special thanks to the following for either allowing the inclusion of their tools or for their ongoing help and encouragement:
 * 7800basic - Mike Saarna (RevEng)
-* batari Basic - Fred 'batari' Quimby and Mike Saarna (RevEng)
+* batari Basic - Fred Quimby (batari) and Mike Saarna (RevEng)
 * dasm - the many contibutors
 * Stella emulator - Stephen Anthony (stephena)
 * A7800 emulator - Mike Saarna (RevEng) and Robert Tuccitto (Trebor)
+* Scott Lahteine (thinkyhead) for the M1 Mac Compatibility for bB, 7800basic, Stella, dasm (generally or close to the most recent versions)
+* Mats Engstrom (SmallRoomLabs)
 * The AtariAge community including Albert, CPUWiz, Random Terrain, Trebor, Synthpopalooza, sramirez2008, Defender_2600, Gemintronic, Karl G, ZeroPage Homebrew, Muddyfunster, TwentySixHundred, Lillapojkenpåön, Andrew Davie, splendidnut, andyjp, sexyUnderwriter, MikeBrownEmplas, Generation2Games, cwieland, slacker
-* Mats Engstrom (SmallRoomLabs)

 ## Languages
 Atari Dev Studio includes the following programming languages: